Radiosurgery (radiation therapy, or irradiation) is a minimally invasive treatment of tumors, vascular malformations, and neuropathic pain.

 ♦ Benign tumors.

-♦ Metastatic process in the brain and spinal cord.
+♦ Metastatic process in the brain, spinal cord, inner organs, head and neck area.

 ♦ Arterial-venous malformation (AVM).